Advertisement

 ~15-25% of night 20-40 minutes (early cycles)

-Function: Physical recovery, immune function, growth hormone release.
-Your brain also clears metabolic waste (including amyloid-beta, linked to Alzheimer's) via the glymphatic system[3].
+Function: Physical repair, immune support, growth hormone release.
+A 2013 paper in Science by Xie et al. also found the brain flushes metabolic waste during this stage — including amyloid-beta, the protein linked to Alzheimer's — via the glymphatic system[3].

 REM